tolanych/academic-kickstart/content/en/author/admin/_index.md

 +++

-I was born at 19 August 1993 in Republic Belarus, Borisov.
+I was born on 19 August, 1993 in Borisov, Republic of Belarus.

-I feel my interests lie primarily in web development and GameDev.
+The field of my interests is in area of a WebDev and GameDev.

-I'm a creative person and use humor to overcome the difficulties, and I also can easily abstract from the world to look at any problem in order to find a more complex and harmonic solution.
-I was more interested in the Humanities (i.e. history, geographics, art) in my childhood, but since 2007 I've begun taking an interest in technical direction.
+I'm a creative person I guess, and humor helps me to overcome life difficulties.
+Still, I have the ability to abstract from harsh reality and to look for an optimal complete solution.
+In the childhood I gave preference the humanities (history, geography, art), but as adolecent my keen interest pulled me to techology.